Virtual Field Labs

 • Analyzing trends in data

-Dr. Erich Osterberg explores abrupt climate disruptions in the past as a way to predict the abrupt climate changes we can expect in the future.
+Dr. Erich Osterberg explores abrupt planetary disruptions in the past as a way to predict the abrupt planetary changes we can expect in the future.
 These videos are part of the U.S. Ice Drilling Program’s School of Ice Virtual Field Lab series.

 Curriculum Connections